Quantum-Classical Machine learning by Hybrid Tensor Networks: Limitations of regular tensor networks machine learning

-Apart from it, we take the process of message passing into consideration and find the significant different behaviour between the tensor networks and neural networks.
-As we show in Fig.\ref{fig:mp:a}, the message passes through a neural network from the input side to the output end layer by layer.
-Specifically, for any single neuron in any layer, the input message could be distributed into multi output directions, and then access to the next layer.
-In a formal style, we denote the out-degree of a single neuron as $D_{out}$ and the in-degree as $D_{in}$.
-Then as we know, in a neural network, any neuron is capable of having much larger $D_{out}$ than $D_{in}$, such as fully-connected network .
-This guarantees the one-to-many mapping could be implemented easily by neural networks.
-In contrast, Fig.\ref{fig:mp:b} and Fig.\ref{fig:mp:c} show us the process of message passing in two typical tensor networks including MPS and TTN.
-Since the message passing is implemented by the operation of tensor contraction, thus for a single unit/local tensor, the input message can't be distributed into multi output directions like what neural network can do, unless the operation of tensor decomposition is involved.
+Specifically, we take the process of message passing into consideration and observe a significant difference in behavior between the tensor networks and neural networks.
+As we show in Fig. \ref{fig:mp:a}, the input message passes through a neural network from the input side to the output side layer by layer.
+Specifically, for any single neuron, the message passing could be divided into two parts: weighted sum and fan-out.
+The operation of fan-out generates lots of copies of the output message and distributes them to the next layer.
+This mechanism guarantees the one-to-many mapping could be implemented easily by neural networks but becomes an obstacle to regular tensor networks for machine learning.
+Fig. \ref{fig:mp:b} shows that message passing is implemented by contraction in regular tensor networks, and it is essentially the inverse operation of tensor decomposition.
+Reference \cite{glasser2018supervised} proposed the generalized tensor networks to overcome this limitation by introducing the operation of copy which is marked by the red dot in Fig.\ref{fig:mp:c}.

 This mechanism definitely limits the scalability of regular tensor networks in machine learning, especially in the case that we need to build a deep hierarchy.

-Based on all these observations, we understand the lack of architecture scalability is another severe problem for regular tensor network machine learning.
-For all these reasons, we think it's not the good way to build a huge, deep and complex deep learning model by regular tensor networks for the practical applications of machine learning.
-Therefore, how can we take the advantages of tensor networks for deep learning?
+Based on all these observations, we understand the limitation on architecture scalability is another severe problem for regular tensor network machine learning.
+Due to this, we think it's not a good way to build a huge, deep and complex deep learning model by regular tensor networks for the practical applications of machine learning.
+Therefore, how can we take the advantage of tensor networks for deep learning?
 The solution we try to offer is the Hybrid Tensor Network.